carlosgili/modus-crashapi/README.md

 http://getcomposer.com/download/

-If tou require additional information about Flight setup you can
+If you require additional information about Flight setup you can
 check:

 http://flightphp.com/install/